Sunday, April 5

 On this date in 1914, four troopers of the U.S. 9th Cavalry were wounded on American soil by wild bullets as Sonora state troops and Mexican Federals fought for possession of Naco.

-On this date in 1920, the Arizona Livestock Commission warned that stockmen faced a possible loss of more than a million dollars unless the disease of blackleg could be brought under control promptly.
+On this date in 1920, the Arizona Livestock Commission warned that stockmen faced a possible loss of more than $1 million unless the disease of blackleg could be brought under control promptly.

 On this date in 1910, Frank Aley, a mineralogist, humorist and writer, known by the pen name of "Mescal," died at Calumet Hospital in Douglas.
 He had apparently been fatally injured in a fall from a horse.